Skip to content

 1. “Can you send me an email?”

-The question many sales reps have is how to get past the email me objections when cold calling.
+Many sales reps ask how to get past the email me objections when cold calling.

 2. They’re busy at that particular moment, so it’s not convenient to talk.